hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 * the function App() inside the App.js is the best example of the component by function

-* inside the function we can write the html like javascript
+* inside the function we can write the html like code

-* that not javascript or nor the html it is the combination of both of them called JSX
+* that not javascript or nor the html it is called JSX